1And he entered and was passing through Jericho.

 29And it came to pass when he drew near to Bethphage and Bethany, at the mountain that is called Olives, he sent two of the disciples,

-30saying, “Go into the village in front of you, in which as you enter you will find a colt tied that no one has ever sat on.
-Untie him and bring him.
+30saying, “Go into the village in front of you, and when you enter it you will find a colt tied there on which no one has ever sat.
+Untie it and bring it.

-31And if anyone asks you, ‘Why are you untying him?’ say this: ‘The Lord has need of him.’”
+31And if anyone asks you, ‘Why are you untying it?’ say this: ‘The Lord has need of it.’”

 32And those who were sent went away, and found things just as he had said to them.